 The practice kept detailed patient care records in line with recognised guidance.
-We looked at 22 dental care records.
-Improvements were needed to ensure clinicians were consistently adhering to the current British Society of Periodontology (BSP) guidelines.
+We looked at 17 dental care records.
+Improvements were needed to ensure clinicians were consistently adhering to the current British Society of Periodontology (BSP) guidelines and were consistently recording the justification for prescribing antibiotics within dental care records.

 Staff conveyed an understanding of supporting more vulnerable members of society such as patients living with dementia or adults and children with a learning disability.
+Staff had carried out additional training to provide a dementia-friendly environment.

 We saw evidence the dentists justified, graded and reported on the radiographs they took.
 The practice carried out radiography audits six-monthly following current guidance.
 Improvements should be made to the audit to enable the practice to identify areas of improvement noted on the day.
-We highlighted to the practice manager that it appeared there were issues with the plates used to expose the X-rays, which had not been identified from the audit.
+For example, in relation to radiographs for periodontal assessment.